Guillaume-Docquier/food-share/ai-setup.md

 - ✅ CodeRabbit connected and active
 - ✅ GitHub Copilot Pro subscription active
 - ✅ Copilot CLI installed and authenticated
+- ✅ Spec Kit set up, but not used yet

 ## CodeRabbit